interactive-data-language/vscode-idl/extension/docs/problem-codes/configuration.md

 Any problems you disable do not require a restart of Visual Studio Code.
 The reported problems should update fairly quickly and disappear from the UI.
 :::

+## Disable Problems within a Single File

+See [here](./disabling_with_comments.md) for our IDL comment API for disabling problem reporting.

 ## Disable All Documentation Errors

 Because documentation errors represent many problem codes, you can turn them all off with a single setting.